ryanpierre/three_ways_csharp_temp/01_fizzbuzz.md

 Go ahead and install these prerequisites.

 * Head over to [Microsoft](https://visualstudio.microsoft.com/downloads/) and download Visual Studio for Mac.
 Follow the instructions to install it on your computer.
-* The first time you open VSCode, you'll be asked "What would you like to install?".
+* The first time you open Visual Studio, you'll be asked "What would you like to install?".
 Make sure only `.NET Core` is selected and hit "Install and Update"
 * When asked to Sign In, skip for now.
 If you prefer the VSCode keyboard bindings, select those.
 If you don't have a preference yet, chose the Visual Studio for Mac ones.

 ## Hello World